 The search filter only works for beauty and hair searches — and then only within a set of predetermined keywords.
 Pinterest says the search filter is similar to the option to add dietary restrictions to recipe searches in that the goal is to help each user find a more custom option quickly.

 Filtering images by race is bound to raise some concerns but Pinterest says the search filter comes with a few precautions.
-Pinterest doesn’t save any search filters, which means users will have to click the filter each time they search, but that Pinterest doesn’t track data on skin tones.
-The platform doesn’t use the data for ads, the company says.

 “This project was built by a cross-functional team of passionate Pinployees who care deeply about inclusion and diversity and wish to scale these values for Pinners,” the company wrote in a blog post.